 A stroke occurs when blood cannot flow to your brain.
-The left side (hemisphere) of your brain controls the right side of your body.
+The left hemisphere (side) of your brain controls the right side of your body.
 It also controls your speech and language abilities.

 CARE AGREEMENT:You have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your caregivers to decide what care you want to receive.
 You always have the right to refuse treatment.

 You may get blood clots that can break loose and travel to your lungs or brain.
 You may have another stroke or go into a coma.
-You may be paralyzed on the right side of your body.
+You may be paralyzed on one or both sides of your body.
 You may not be able to care for yourself or live alone.
-You are at greater risk of falling.
+You are at greater risk for falling.
 You may develop muscle shortening or bedsores.
 Even with treatment, you may have lasting problems talking, thinking, or moving your body.
 Without treatment, your risk for another stroke increases.
-You may die from a stroke.
+This can be life-threatening.

 WHILE YOU ARE HERE: